Back to Louisiana

 • Adds new definitions for 'protected individual' to include current law enforcement officers and retired or current administrative law judges.

-• Allows protected individuals, their representatives, or organizations like the Louisiana District Attorneys Association to ask public bodies or third parties not to share their personal information.
+• Allows protected individuals, the judicial administrator's office, and the Louisiana District Attorneys Association to request that their personal information not be published by public bodies or third parties.

 Who It Names or Affects